akshat12-20/KickIt-ToDo_PRD/PRD_KickIt.md

 ## Features & Requirements
 - <span style="font-size: larger;"><u>Priority-1</u></span> :
     - <u>Multiple categories</u>: Allows users to create multiple to-do sections, for e.g., work, daily chores, etc to make it structured & focused.
-    - <u>Sub-tasks</u>: Allows users to divide each task into sub-tasks, making it easier for user to complete them.
+    - <u>Sub-tasks</u>: Allows users to divide each task into sub-tasks, making it easier for users to complete them.
     - <u>Priority & timer option</u>: Allows users to set priority of the tasks either with the numbers or colours.
 Also provides timer option to track the time taken to complete a particular task.
-    - <u>Deadline reminders</u>: Users receives three reminders via whatsapp/email.
+    - <u>Deadline reminders</u>: Users receive three reminders via whatsapp/email.
 Three days before the deadline, 24 hours before the deadline & a missed reminder after the deadline.
     - <u>Strategy support</u>: The missed tasks are automatically transferred to strategy section without the date, priority & timer content.
 There users are allowed to reset the particular task.
     - <u>Gmail integration</u>: Allows users to integrate their gmail accounts in a specific section and provides them with a feature to save important mails in the saved section.
     - <u>History</u>: The history of the previous data and timer content restores.
 So that users can track their progress.